 One scene that i think personifies this idea best is when Bill enters a meeting place for a possible secret society.
 It appears to be a mansion, and Bill is welcomed by men in suits and masks.
 This creates the appearance of something classy, but as Bill goes further into the mansion he witnesses a large group of men in cloaks and masks, and the audience starts to feel something creepy may be going on here.
 After a while a group of women wearing only masks come in, who after a few minutes each pick presumably one of the men and take them to a separate room.
 As Bill is lead further into the mansion by one of the women, he sees that they are having an orgy, with some participating and some presumably watching.Some of them are naked, but everybody keeps there masks on.
 The exotic music that plays during this, combined with the use of tracking shots keeps the movies stylized feel.

-Here they are fine with indulging there darker desires, as long as they are able to hide there identity, making sure there appearance in the outside world is not tarnished.
+Here they are fine with indulging there darker desires, as long as they are able to hide there identity, making sure there appearance in the outside world is kept clean.

 Earlier in the movie, when Bills friend mentions that he has to play there blindfolded.
 When we see what goes on there, it becomes apparent these are people who don’t want there secret activities revealed to the world, which ties in to the theme of of people going to the extreme to keep there appearance untarnished by there own secret desires.And later in the movie a mask is left in Bill’s house with his wife, presumably as a warning from this society.
 The symbolism of masks, and how they can hide ones identity no matter what one is doing is made out to be a integral part of the the movie.